yhbyhb/CarND-Behavioral-Cloning-P3/writeup.md

 ### Files Submitted
 My project includes the following files, required and helper:
 Required
-- `model.py` containing the script to create and train the model
 - `drive.py` for driving the car in autonomous mode
 - `model.h5` containing a trained convolution neural network
+- `model.py` containing the script to create and train the model
+- `video.mp4` a video recording of vehicle driving autonomously around the track. (two full laps)
 - `writeup.md` summarizing the results.
 This file.
-- `video.mp4` a video recording of vehicle driving autonomously around the track. (two full laps)

-Helper files
+Other files
+- `README.md` containing simple descriptions of files.
 - `video.py` script to make video file
-- `figure.png` training history plot file. contains training and validation loss.
-- `merge_data.py` helper file for merging training data.
+- `helper/`  helper python script files for this project
-- `README.md` containing simple descriptions of files.
+- `writeup_images/` images for writeup

 ### Model Architecture and Training Strategy